Table of Contents

 |Big toe extension (purely L5)||With their big toe actively flexed, isolate the toe’s metatarsophalangeal joint with one hand and try to push it down with the index and middle fingers of your other hand.
 ‘Point your big toe up towards your head.
 Don’t let me push it down.’|

 2 = gravity eliminated

 0 = nothing.

-Patellar (L3, 4 kick the door): with the knee relaxed in passive flexion (hold it up with your left wrist under the patient’s knee), locate the tibial tuberosity and inferior border of the patella, and strike the patellar tendon that lies between these.
+- With the knee relaxed in passive flexion (hold it up with your left wrist under the patient’s knee), locate the tibial tuberosity and inferior border of the patella

-Plantar (Babinski) reflex: warn the patient and then, using an orange stick, gently scrape the plantar surface of their foot in a semi-circle from the heel, around the lateral edge and to the ball of the big toe (big toe ↑ = UMN lesion; big toe ↓ = normal).
+- Using an orange stick, gently scrape the plantar surface of their foot in a semi-circle from the heel, around the lateral edge and to the ball of the big toe

 Light touch (dorsal column)

 - Touch the skin with a cotton wool ball (don’t stroke it)